 An OAIS Archive guarantees usability for a Designated Community.
 Clearly most other users are not in that Designated Community, and therefore are not guaranteed to be able to understand that data.
 What OAIS identifies is that a user needs Representation Information in order to understand and use the digitally encoded information.
 Therefore one needs ways of incrementing the amount of Representation Information that may be made available to a user – beyond that required for the Designated Community.
 By supporting the gathering of the Data Objects as well as the appropriate Representation Information from many disparate sources, there will be an increased the ability to combine those pieces of digitally encoded information to produce new insights through interdisciplinary research.

-Users may also wish to understand the information, such as Provenance – how and where the information was collected - and other “metadata”, associated with the digital objects.
+Users may also wish to understand provenance information (represented by the OAIS term ‘Provenance’)– how and where the information was collected - and other metadata, associated with the digital objects.
 All of these are most likely to be digitally encoded in the modern World.
 OAIS tells us that we can apply the same concepts here as for the “primary” information such as scientific data.
-Provenance, gathered in one way can then be combined and compared with Provenance gathered in a completely different way, in order to be sure that one is combining primary data which is compatible e.g. gathered at the same time and in a consistent way.
+Provenance information, gathered in one way can then be combined and compared with provenance information gathered in a completely different way, in order to be sure that one is combining primary data which is compatible e.g. gathered at the same time and in a consistent way.

 These realizations are allowing us to develop standards which are widely and consistently usable across all types of information.

 The CCSDS standards process for implementable standards requires prototyping to show that two or more sets of independent developers can use the standards to produce implementations which can interoperate.
 In this process the Working Group has been impressed by the way in which modern software tools allow one to use the standards to create prototypes which are remarkably scalable, robust and cloud-ready.
-Those implementations are technology dependent of course but, as a fundamental requirement, the standards are technology agnostic.
+Those implementations are technology-dependent of course but, as a fundamental requirement, the standards are technology agnostic.

 This paper will describe the way in which the standards, which should be extremely widely applicable, are being developed.
 We have taken into account the need to simplify what changes are needed by archives and users.
 In addition, we can extend the applicability beyond OAIS conformant Archives, so they can be used by any source of information, for any purpose.